OPCFoundation/UA-CloudLibrary/README.md

 * AWS_REGION: The AWS region used for the cloud storage instance.
 * AWSRoleArn: The AWS role to use to log in to the cloud storage instance.

+## Deployment

+Docker containers are automatically built for the UA Cloud Library.
+The latest version is always available via: docker pull ghcr.io/opcfoundation/ua-cloudlibrary:latest

 ## Build status